pkimpel/retro-1620/software/diagnostics/README.txt

 XR01/
     Diagnostic written by Paul Kimpel for index register operations.

+CU01-Mod2_General_Op_Codes.cmem
+    Standard CU01 diagnostic program CMEM file from the Computer History Museum 1620 Jr. project, modified for the 1620 Model 2 CPU.
+This changes the branch at 09012 from 4909036 to 4909936, which bypasses test routines 051-055.
+Those routines test for correct lookup in the add tables, but cause false errors on the Model 2, because the Model 2 doesn't use add tables.
+The original file was the one Dave Babcock recovered as part of the Computer History Museum 1620 Jr. project.

 CU01-Mod2_General_Op_Codes.pt
     Standard CU01 diagnostic program paper-tape image file modified by Paul Kimpel for the Model 2 as for CU01-Mod2_General_Op_Codes.cmem